jlucas079/pokeemerald-trade-stache/README.md

 ## Playing the Game

-If you are interested in playing the hack, check out the [PokéCommunity post](https://...) with download instructions.
+If you are interested in playing the hack, check out this [PokéCommunity post](https://www.pokecommunity.com/threads/pok%C3%A9mon-trade-stache.537721/)
 ---

 ## Notes